 And without fail, I end up with one or two bananas that become too ripe before they get eaten.
 But I hate wasting food, so I always try to find ways to repurpose them.
 The problem is that most recipes for banana bread or muffins require two or three bananas.

 So to solve this problem, I freeze any overripe bananas in a ziplock freezer bag.
-Once I have a few frozen bananas, I can use them to make delicious banana bread.
+Once I have a few frozen bananas, I can use them to make delicious banana bread or banana bars with cream cheese frosting.

 When I'm ready to use them, I simply thaw the bananas on the countertop or in the microwave on the defrost setting.
-As they thaw, they release some liquid, and I usually drain most of it.
-However, leaving a bit of liquid with the bananas won't hurt either.
+As they thaw, they release some liquid, and I usually drain a bit of it.
+However, leaving the liquid with the bananas won't hurt either.

 This post contains affiliate links...

-One Loaf or Two Loaves of Banana Bread
+One Large Loaf or Two Small Loaves of Banana Bread

 This recipe can be made into one large loaf or two smaller loaves.